You can resist a force, but not an absence.

 To confirm their bias.
 To get more bullet points to defend their bias.
 To get aroused and enraged by what they already are angry about.
 To feel triumphant in how right they are.
 To revel in the flood of evidence that arouses and excites and justifies their views and strokes them as right and good and better than their opponents and more insightful and in all ways superior.
 It's an orgasm of self-righteousness.

 That's the purpose of news media, folks.
 That's why it sells.
-It's all spin and propaganda, and it's effect is not to inform and change minds, but to justify and arouse the already formed, closed mind.
+It's all spin and propaganda, and its effect is not to inform and change minds, but to justify and arouse the already formed, closed mind.

 And what happens when propaganda is presented to the opposed mind?
 Resistance, rejection, dispute, disgust, dismissal, outrage and anger -- a leveling up of one's bias to 11, an increase in emotional commitment to that bias stirred into a wild frenzy of anger, and a joyous sharpening of critical thinking against the propaganda.